-

 Iteration 3

-Not user-friendly with large screen users
+Not user-friendly with large-screen users

-Problem of payment form obstructing copay notes
+Problem with the payment form obstructing copay notes

 Action: Shifted toward a more structured layout that balances information density with clarity, separating complex details from primary actions to reduce cognitive load and improve form efficiency.